section-engineering-education/engineering-education/articles/introduction-to-dynamic-host-configuration/index.md

 *DCHPv4 process of assigning IPv4 address*

 #### DHCPv4 Discover
 Using the image above, `PC-A` boots up and needs an IP address.
-It sends a *DHCPv4 Discover* broadcast message to the network to locate a DHCPv4 server.
+It sends a **DHCPv4 Discover** broadcast message to the network to locate a DHCPv4 server.

-Because `PC-A` has no valid IPv4 information at boot-up, it uses its `MAC` (Media Access Control) address and defaults IP broadcast of `0.0.0.0 0.0.0.0` to communicate with a DHCPv4 server.
+Because `PC-A` has no valid IPv4 information at boot-up, it uses its `MAC` (Media Access Control) address and default IP broadcast of `0.0.0.0 0.0.0.0` to communicate with a DHCPv4 server.

-#### DHCP Offer
+#### DHCPv4 Offer
-When the DHCPv4 server receives the **Discover message** from `PC-A`, it reserves any available IPv4 address for `PC-A`.
-It then sends a DHCP Offer message back to the client, informing the client of its willingness to lease out an IP address.
+When the DHCPv4 server receives the **DHCPv4 Discover** message from `PC-A`, it reserves any available IPv4 address for `PC-A`.
+It then sends a **DHCPv4 Offer** message back to the client, informing the client about its willingness to lease out an IP address.

-#### DHCP Request
+#### DHCPv4 Request
 `PC-A` can receive more than one **DHCPv4 offer** message from various servers.
-Being the client, `PC-A` uses **DHCP Request** to select which DHCP server's offer is found suitable and willing to accept.
+Being a client, `PC-A` uses **DHCPv4 Request** to select which DHCP server's offer is found suitable and is willing to accept.

 #### DHCPv4 Acknowledgment
-The server sends the DHCPv4 Acknowledgment message upon receiving the DHCP request message from `PC-A` to verify the lease information and an ICMP ping is issued to that address by `PC-A` to ensure that it is not already in use by another client.
+The server sends the **DHCPv4 Acknowledgment** message upon receiving the **DHCPv4 request** message from `PC-A` to verify the lease information and an ICMP ping is issued to that address by `PC-A` to ensure that it is not already in use by another client.

 ### DCHPv4 lease renewal
 DHCP servers do lease out an IP address to a client for an administrative defined period.

 Some clients may still need the address even after the defined period.
 To keep the IP address, the client will issue a **DHCP Request** message to the server that leased out the IPv4 address before the lease ends.
-This server will respond with a DHCP `Ack` message to renew the lease.
+This server will respond with a **DHCP Acknowledgement** message to renew the lease.

-If the client does not receive the **DHCP Acknowledgement** message after a stipulated period, the client issues a fresh DCHP Discover message, and the process above is repeated all over again.
+If the client does not receive the **DHCP Acknowledgement** message after a stipulated period, the client issues a fresh **DCHP Discover** message, and the process above is repeated all over again.

 ### DHCPv6
 According to [this](https://tools.ietf.org/html/rfc8415) article, Dynamic Host Configuration Protocol (DHCP) for IPv6 describes an extensive mechanism for configuring nodes with network configuration parameters, IP addresses, and prefixes.